-On 14 December 2020, we affirmed the ratings of Bausparkasse Mainz AG (BKM), which comprise its A2/P-1 deposit ratings and A2/P-1 Counterparty Risk Ratings.
-The outlook on the long-term deposit ratings was changed to stable from negative.
-We also affirmed BKM's baa2 Baseline Credit Assessment (BCA) and its baa2 Adjusted BCA, as well as its A2(cr)/P-1(cr) Counterparty Risk Assessment.
+We assign A2(stable)/P-1 deposit ratings and an A2/P-1 Counterparty Risk Rating to Bausparkasse Mainz AG (BKM).
+We also assign a baa2 Baseline Credit Assessment (BCA) and a baa2 Adjusted BCA, as well as an A2(cr)/P-1(cr) Counterparty Risk Assessment to BKM.

-BKM's A2 deposit ratings reflect the bank's baa2 Baseline Credit Assessment (BCA) and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which results in an extremely low loss-given-failure.
+BKM's A2 deposit ratings reflect the bank's baa2 Baseline Credit Assessment (BCA) and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which results in an extremely low loss-given-failure and three notches of rating uplift.
 BKM's ratings do not benefit from government support uplift because of its small size in the context of the German banking sector.